Guided Tissue Regeneration New York City and Manhattan

 What is the Guided Tissue Regeneration Procedure Like?

 Guided tissue regeneration is performed under the theory that if an area of missing bone is isolated, and only bone substitute is allowed to be in contact with that isolated area, then your body will fill that area by re-creating bone tissue because your body has been “told” that bone belongs there.
-In his New York City office, Dr. Kissel performs guided tissue regeneration using a microsurgical approach:
+In his in the New York City and Manhattan area office, Dr. Kissel performs guided tissue regeneration using a microsurgical approach:

 - Using “The Wand” (include hyperlink)so that you do not feel any pain or discomfort;